Pandora's box

 Pandora's Box in Greek Mythology

-The phrase «The Pandora Box» is one of those expressions that are found in modern language and have their roots in Greek mythology, as are the expressions «The touch of Midas» and «ear the Greeks, even when they bring gifts».
+The phrase «The Pandora Box» is one of those expressions that are found in modern language and have their roots in Greek mythology, as are the expressions «The touch of Midas» and «Fear the Greeks, even when they bring gifts».

 Pandora's jar

-The transition from «Pandora pithar» in «Pandora Box» It was only in the 16th century AD, when Erasmus of Rotterdam, in his work Adagia (1508), translated the word pithos as pyxis, i.e. container with lid or box.
+The shift from “Pandora’s Jar” to “Pandora’s Box” occurred in the 16th century AD, when Desiderius Erasmus, in his work Adagia (1508), translated the word pithos as pyxis, meaning a container with a lid or a box.Adagia(1508), translated the wordpithosaspyxis, i.e. a container with a lid or a box.

 The Pandora Box

-As the name states, Pandora's Box belonged to Pandora, the first mortal woman.
-Created by Hephaestus by clay, he lived with Zeus' will and was endowed with various gifts from the rest of the gods of Olympus.
+As the name states, the Pandora Box belonged to Pandora, thefirst mortal woman.Created byHephaestusOf clay, he came alive with his willZeusAnd gifted with various gifts from the restgods of Olympus.

 Pandora was meant to be Titan's wife Epithea and brought with her to the wedding a box that Zeus had given her, but with strict order not to open it.

-The Punishment of People
+The Punishment of Mankind

-His brother Epimetheus, Prometheus, had stolen the fire from the lab of Hephaestus and gave it to the people, so that they would never get cold again.
-Moreover, he had taught people how to make sacrifices, keeping for themselves the best part of animals and leaving the remnants to the gods.
+His brother Epimetheus,Prometheus, he had stolen the fire from his workshopHephaestusand had given it to people so that they would never be cold again.
+Furthermore, he had taught people how to perform sacrifices, keeping the best parts of the animals for themselves and leaving the scraps to the gods.

-For these crimes, Prometheus was harshly punished, bound for centuries to a mountain in the Caucasus.
-Pandora, however, was part of a more complex plan by Zeus to punish humanity.
+For these crimes,PrometheusHe was severely punished, chained for centuries to a mountain in the Caucasus.
+Pandora, however, was part of Zeus’s more elaborate plan to punish humanity.

-The Opening of Pandora Box
+The Opening of Pandora's Box

 Pandora brought to her wedding not only the box, but also curiosity. — One of the features that goddess Hera had given her.

-Despite Jupiter's warning, Pandora felt strongly the desire to see what was hiding inside the box.
+Despite his warningZeusPandora felt a strong desire to see what was hiding inside the box.
 Finally, curiosity prevailed and, slightly lifting the cap (or removing the cap), tried to take a look inside.

 Without knowing it, the gods of Olympus had imprisoned in the box all suffering: toil, war, greed, disease and pain — things unknown until then to people.
 Although the box opened only a little, the opening was enough to release all these evils in the world.
 In the end, only one thing left in the Pandora Box: Hope.